nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_state.md

   - *example:* `LoadInteger('foo',42)`
   - *for the current thread, load an integer value from the named variable, or the default value if the named variable is not defined.*

-- long -> LoadInteger(function.LongFunction&lt;Object&gt;: nameFunc) -> int
+- long -> LoadInteger(function.LongFunction<Object>: nameFunc) -> int
   - *example:* `LoadInteger(NumberNameToString())`
   - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function.*

-- long -> LoadInteger(function.LongFunction&lt;Object&gt;: nameFunc, int: defaultValue) -> int
+- long -> LoadInteger(function.LongFunction<Object>: nameFunc, int: defaultValue) -> int
   - *example:* `LoadInteger(NumberNameToString(),42)`
-  - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function, or the default value if the named variable is not defined.*
+  - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LoadLong